 This was a GREAT insight by the author.

 Albeit the scene of course is exaggerated as in most movies, the concept is very realistic.

-There have been a few people who first show up on this website after reading books like “The 48 Laws of Power” or some red pill alpha male book and then act like idiots trying to incorporate this or that rule or technique.
+There have been a few people who first show up on this website after reading books like “The 48 Laws of Power” or some red pill “be more alpha male” books and then act like idiots trying to incorporate this or that rule or technique.

 However, on this website, it’s not that many (because I like to think we teach things properly here).
 But if you peruse subreddits dedicated to power and strategies, you’ll find them by the boatloads.

 The author says that the same effect happens when socially-unskilled folks start using scripts from resources such as “assertive communication“, “nonviolent communication” or “verbal judo“.

 They just come off as weird, make their speaking partner even more enraged, and lose out even bigger.